 - Physicians must keep documentation for 10-years on how they participate in an Improvement Activity.

 Many activities pathologists are already doing should qualify for Improvement Activities.
-According to data collected by the CAP’s 2018 Pathologists Quality Registry, some of the top utilized Improvement Activities by pathologists were:
+Some of the top Improvement Activities utilized by pathologists include:

 - Participation in Joint Commission Evaluation Initiative (medium weight = 20 points)